pumpncode/TOGAPackBalatro/README.md

 Uses Steamodded 1.0.0-BETA and a bit of Lovely patching. https://github.com/Steamodded/smods

-Talisman 2.2.0 (development builds work too) is an optional dependency as of 1.0.2. https://github.com/MathIsFun0/Talisman
+Talisman 2.4.0+ is an optional dependency for a bit of extra content. https://github.com/MathIsFun0/Talisman

 If Incantation is to be used alongside, please obtain the [forked version](https://github.com/TheOneGoofAli/JensBalatroCollection/tree/main/Incantation) to prevent unintended behaviour by some of the Consumeables of this mod.